medopaw/uruk/README.md

 make install
 ```

+If a popup update window appears and ask you to install xcode-select command line developer tools, click "Install" and wait till it finishes.

-By default, this will install python and ruby if nothing modified.
+By default, this will install git (brew version), python (pyenv version) and ruby (rbenv version) if nothing modified.

 ## Customization